Snooker is supposedly one of the most popular sports played, and watched, along with football.

-From those who have sought a mind coach, the results are encouraging, SnookerZone has heard on the grapevine.
+From those who have sought more mind coaching based systems, the results are encouraging, SnookerZone has heard on the grapevine.

 Go to Snookerhub to find out what you’ll get when you book a FREE strategy call with James Lake’s Ministry of Sound – now: click here…

 Lake tells SnookerZone that he’s not one for using training aids.

 He adds: “i feel too much emphasis is being placed on them.
 I have never used one personally apart from a training ball from Aramith and it really acted as more of a hindrance than a benefit.
 But that’s just my opinion.
 I do, however, know of a couple of products coming onto the market that may change all that ;)” He teases.

 Connecting the web of Amateur Snooker…

 One aspect of snooker that Lake feels needs improving is League snooker.

 At the moment, in SnookerZone’s view, league snooker seems to be a standalone aspect with no genuine appeal other than just the small incentive of winning a small trophy at the end of the season.
 But it doesn’t really provide any real progression on its own for those who want to go further.
 Amateur snooker appears to have lots of threads, but no actual firm connections.